sund/auto-gitlab-backup/README.md

 ## only use the below settings if your destination is using rsync in daemon mode
 remoteModule=""
 rsync_password_file=""

+## only change if configs are in different locations. (unlikely)
+localConfig="/etc/gitlab"
+localsshkeys="/var/opt/gitlab/.ssh"

 ## Check remote quota
 #  change to true or 1 to enable